Aliases for SPAM1 Gene

 GeneCards Summary for SPAM1 Gene

-SPAM1 (Sperm Adhesion Molecule 1 (PH-20 Hyaluronidase, Zona Pellucida Binding)) is a Protein Coding gene.
-Among its related pathways are Disease and Lysosome.
-GO annotations related to this gene include hyalurononglucosaminidase activity.
-An important paralog of this gene is HYAL3.
+SPAM1 (Sperm Adhesion Molecule 1) is a Protein Coding gene.
+Diseases associated with SPAM1 include Mucopolysaccharidosis, Type Ix and Cystitis Cystica.
+Among its related pathways are Lysosome and Glycosaminoglycan degradation.
+Gene Ontology (GO) annotations related to this gene include hyalurononglucosaminidase activity.
+An important paralog of this gene is HYAL4.

 Involved in sperm-egg adhesion.
 Upon fertilization sperm must first penetrate a layer of cumulus cells that surrounds the egg before reaching the zona pellucida.
 The cumulus cells are embedded in a matrix containing hyaluronic acid which is formed prior to ovulation.
 This protein aids in penetrating the layer of cumulus cells by digesting hyaluronic acid.